By Shehtaz Huq ’14

 Physics major Hannah Weaver ’14 (Whitefish, Mont.) has earned distinction as a recipient of a Goldwater Scholarship.
 Awarded for academic merit, the Goldwater is the premier undergraduate award of its type in the fields of mathematics, science, and engineering.
 Each student’s award will cover college costs up to a maximum of $7,500 next academic year.

-Weaver is working on research with Andy Kortyna, associate professor of physics, through the EXCEL Scholars undergraduate research program.
-Her role involves using high-resolution laser spectroscopy to study the structure of several excited states of atomic cesium.
-Weaver presented her work at the annual meeting of the American Physical Society’s Division of Atomic, Molecular, and Optical Physics in Quebec, and it is being published in Physical Review, a leading international peer-reviewed journal.
+Weaver is working on research high-resolution laser spectroscopy to study the structure of several excited states of atomic cesium.
+She presented her work at the annual meeting of the American Physical Society’s Division of Atomic, Molecular, and Optical Physics in Quebec, and it is being published in Physical Review, a leading international peer-reviewed journal.

 Weaver says that the hands-on learning solidified her ambitions to become an experimental physicist.